 No credit is given for correspondence courses.
 No credit is allowed by challenge examination or performance.

-Courses offered as workshops or in a shortened time frame, even under regular course numbers, do not qualify for graduate credit toward a degree, unless the department obtains prior permission for each specific instance from Graduate Council.
+Courses offered as workshops or in a shortened time frame, even under regular course numbers, do not qualify for graduate credit toward a degree, unless the department obtains prior permission for each specific instance from the Graduate Council.
 To ensure that prior approval has been granted, students should obtain written permission from the Graduate School prior to enrolling.

 If you have questions, contact your graduate program adviser or the Graduate School.